FinnMal/getinit_code_and_win/README.md

 | <code>Left</code>/<code>A</code>      | Move one button to the left  |
 | <code>Right</code>/<code>D</code>     | Move one button to the right |
 | <code>Space</code>/<code>Enter</code> | Press the selected button    |

-<sub>INFO: The submission deadline was January 10th, 2021, so no changes have been made to the project since then.</sub>